cmu-delphi/latent-infections/README.md

-# latent-infections
+# Retrospective estimation of latent COVID-19 infections over the pandemic in US states

-Source code for Delphi's Statistical Science paper on COVID-19 latent infections.
+This directory contains supplementary code for "Retrospective estimation of latent COVID-19 infections over the pandemic in US states".